Stefano Mainetti: Biography

 In 2014, for Musa Comunicazione, he published the book "La politica musicale nazista e l'influenza del culto wagneriano".
-In 2021 he was co-author, together with Simone Corelli e Gilberto Martinelli, of the treatise “Dialoghi, Musica, Effetti: il Suono nell’audiovisivo”.
-The book, published by Lambda, won the critics’ award at the “Premio Letterario Internazionale Città di Cattolica”.
+In 2021 he was co-author, together with Simone Corelli e Gilberto Martinelli, of the treatise "Dialoghi, Musica, Effetti: il Suono nell’audiovisivo".
+The book, published by Lambda, won the critics’ award at the "Premio Letterario Internazionale Città di Cattolica".

 Stefano is the author of "Rendering Revolution".
-The project was presented at the MAXXI National Art Museum in Rome on 12 June 2017, an “augmented music” experience in which music, painting, dance and video art are blended together in a spatial setting.
+The project was presented at the MAXXI National Art Museum in Rome on 12 June 2017, an "augmented music" experience in which music, painting, dance and video art are blended together in a spatial setting.
 The project aims to be a new synthesis and fusion among different art forms.
 A modern melodrama, in the most extended sense of the term, a non linear process in which the result is superior to the sum of the parts and in which each component - music, dance, painting and video art - concurs in creating an augmented reality that engrosses the spectator on a multi sensory level.
 "Rendering Revolution", presented by the National Academy of Santa Cecilia, took two years of planning and has received the honorable mention award from Santa Cecilia Conservatory for its exceptional scientific and artistic achievement.

 He is among the Italian personalities participating in the Charte 18-XXI, a collective of artists, scientists and philosophers brought together by Emmanuel Demarcy-Mota, artistic director of the Théâtre de la Ville-Paris, with the aim of promoting international theatre, with young people and for young people, through a working method and a comparison never made before in the theatrical panorama.
 As a demonstration of the desire shared by various cultural personalities to create a new space for discussion and dialogue, productions from all over the world participate in the project, including the Teatro della Pergola in Florence.

-Private life

-He is married with the actress Elena Sofia Ricci.